Planetary Science Research Discoveries

 Mars Pathfinder: The second in NASA's Discovery program of low-cost spacecraft with highly focused science goals, Mars Pathfinder landed successfully on Mars on July 4, 1997.
 Images, science results, and engineering data were released on the World Wide Web throughout, and beyond, the primary mission dates (July 4 - August 3, 1997.)
 The Jet Propulsion Laboratory, Pasadena, CA, developed and managed the Mars Pathfinder mission for NASA's Office of Space Science, Washington, D.C.
 JPL is a division of the California Institute of Technology (Caltech).

 Mars Reconnaissance Orbiter (MRO): NASA orbital mission to Mars launched August, 2005.
-During its two-year primary science mission, which began in November, 2006, MRO will conduct science investigations with a suite of instruments tasked for three purposes: global mapping, regional surveying, and high-resolution targeting of specific spots on the surface.
+MRO is conducting science investigations with a suite of instruments tasked for three purposes: global mapping, regional surveying, and high-resolution targeting of specific spots on the surface.
 Goals include studying the history of water on Mars, analyzing minerals, tracing how much dust and water are distributed in the atmosphere, and monitoring daily global weather.
+MRO also serves as a communications relay for landed missions.

-Mars Science Laboratory (MSL): NASA robotic lander designed to determine the habitability of Mars.
-MSL is scheduled to launch in 2009 as part of NASA's long-term Mars Exploration Program.
-MSL science goals are to determine whether microbial life ever arose on Mars, to characterize the geology and climate of Mars, and to prepare for human exploration.
+Mars Science Laboratory (MSL): A NASA robotic lander (named Curiosity) designed to determine the habitability of Mars.
+MSL launched on November 26, 2011 and landed on Mars on August 5, 2012 as part of NASA's long-term Mars Exploration Program.
+MSL science goals are to determine whether Mars ever had an environment capable of supporting microbial life, to characterize the geology and climate of Mars, and to prepare for human exploration.
 MSL science instruments include three cameras, four spectrometers, two radiation detectors, and an environmental sensor.
 MSL homepage.

 Mass Spectrometer: Instrument that produces and measures, usually by electrical means, a mass spectrum.
 It separates ions according to the ratio of their mass to charge, allowing scientists to determine the abundances of each isotope.